“All accidents are magic.”

 This eerily prescient book is filled with distinct and haunting characters as well as rich and intricate world building.
 Where Futures End is a smart and thoughtful book that is perfect for readers looking to completely immerse themselves in a story.
 Ideal for readers who enjoy tales of portal fantasies, parallel worlds or alternate universes, and short science fiction.
 Highly recommended.

-Possible Pairings: Midnight at the Electric by Jodi Lynn Anderson, Jane, Unlimited by Kristin Cashore, The Magicians by Lev Grossman; All Rights Reserved by Gregory Scott Katsoulis; The Curiosities: A Collection of Stories by Maggie Stiefvater, Brenna Yovanoff, Tessa Gratton; The Ghosts of Heaven by Marcus Sedgwick
+Possible Pairings: All the Birds in the Sky by Charlie Jane Anders, Midnight at the Electric by Jodi Lynn Anderson, Jane, Unlimited by Kristin Cashore, The Magicians by Lev Grossman; All Rights Reserved by Gregory Scott Katsoulis; The Curiosities: A Collection of Stories by Maggie Stiefvater, Brenna Yovanoff, Tessa Gratton; The Ghosts of Heaven by Marcus Sedgwick